-If you do not-or cannot-lock your users in, the best way to compete is to innovate at a breakneck pace.
+If you don't-or can't-lock your users in, the best way to compete is to innovate at a breakneck pace.
 Let's use Google Search as an example.
-It's a product that cannot lock users in: users do not have to install software to use it; they do not have to upload data to use it; they do not have to sign two-year contracts; and if they decide to try another search engine, they merely type it into their browser's location bar, and they are off and running.
+It's a product that cannot lock users in: users don't have to install software to use it; they don't have to upload data to use it; they don't have to sign two-year contracts; and if they decide to try another search engine, they merely type it into their browser's location bar, and they're off and running.

 How has Google managed to get users to keep coming back to its search engine?
 By focusing obsessively on constantly improving the quality of its results.
-The fact that it is so easy for users to switch has instilled an incredible sense of urgency in Google's search quality and ranking teams.
+The fact that it's so easy for users to switch has instilled an incredible sense of urgency in Google's search quality and ranking teams.
 At Google we think that if we make it easy for users to leave any of our products, failure to improve a product results in immediate feedback to the engineers, who respond by building a better product.